Embraer Sees Price Pressure On E-Jets

 "We do have some challenges in the short-term as far as sales.
 We are still targeting a one-to-one book-to-bill ratio," Curado said.
 "Of course, it is more challenging than it was three months ago, but it is still possible."

-The company said in its second-quarter earnings release late on Monday that a more favorable exchange rate and solid operating performance in the first half of 2012 led it to raise the outlook for profit margins this year.
+The company said in its second-quarter earnings release late on Monday that a more favourable exchange rate and solid operating performance in the first half of 2012 led it to raise the outlook for profit margins this year.

-Embraer now expects earnings before interest, taxes, depreciation and amortization to be between 12.5 percent and 13.5 percent of revenue in 2012.
+Embraer now expects earnings before interest, taxes, depreciation and amortisation to be between 12.5 percent and 13.5 percent of revenue in 2012.
 The company previously forecast an EBITDA margin between 11.5 and 12.5 percent this year.

 Brazil's currency, the real, lost 10 percent against the US dollar in the second quarter, which analysts expect to boost Embraer's long-term profitability, as about one-third of its costs and only a tenth of sales are denominated in reais.

 Still, analysts have warned that Embraer will burn through its order pipeline quickly if it does not land new orders or slow its assembly line.

 The company booked about one new regional jet order for every three it delivered in the first six months of 2012, reducing its backlog to the lowest level since 2006, worth around two years of revenue.